Email: Andrology.Department@elht.nhs.uk

 All specimens will be tested by State Registered Biomedical Scientists who are regularly competency assessed.

-Personal information with be kept in line with Caldicott and Trust Information Governance protocols
+Personal information will be kept in line with Caldicott and Trust Information Governance protocols

 No Smoking Policy